 Dissatisfaction

 Revision rhinoplasty is considered the most complex procedure performed at Centre for Surgery.
 Many procedures can take more than 4-5 hours to perform.
-Despite having revision surgery, patients may still be unhappy with the outcome of surgery.
-This can be minimised by having a detailed consultation with your surgeon to ensure that your surgeon understands exactly what you were trying to achieve and if your expectations are considered realistic.
-We would recommend having two or three pre-operative consultations with your surgeon to ensure the property plan is clear and achievable.
+Despite undergoing revision surgery, patients may still be dissatisfied with the surgical outcome.
+This can be minimised by having a detailed consultation with your surgeon to ensure that they understand precisely what you were trying to achieve and if your expectations are considered realistic.
+We would recommend having two or three pre-operative consultations with your surgeon to ensure the proposed plan is clear and achievable.

 RELATED: Risks Of Rhinoplasty Surgery – How To Have A Safe Nose Job